TheBrousse/TitaniumMobileHotshot/05-KennyStock/README.md

 By the end of this chapter, readers will have an application that allows them to manage their stock portfolio as well as knowing when it is time to sell (or not).

+###Web Service
+All stock prices from this chapter are retrieved using a public Web Service provided by a company named Markit On Demand.
+The complete API documentation is available on their [developer website](http://dev.markitondemand.com).